Agave field at sunset

 NOM

-Norma Oficial Mexicana — 4-digit distillery ID on every certified tequila bottle...
+Norma Oficial Mexicana — 4-digit distillery ID on every certified bottle...

 Piña